How Does Home Insurance Work In Grande Prairie?

 Grande Prairie is often exposed to extreme weather.
 Here are some common risk factors homeowners in Grande Prairie should watch out for:

-Severe Event Probability in Grande Prairie
+Probability of Significant Disasters in Grande Prairie

 From July 13 to 15 and August 1 to 3, 1982, repeated heavy rainfall swamped Grande Prairie’s drainage systems, flooding basements and damaging roads and bridges.